 As you can see on the map at the top of the page, Wellington has a large enclosed harbour basin.

 Matiu-Somes Island is in the middle of the harbour and is now a conservation reserve.
 It has an interesting history having been a quarantine station since the end of the Great War when it was used to quarantine returning soldiers suspected of having Spanish Flu.
-Before European settlement there were 2 Maori Pa on the island for temporary use during conflict between the various iwi (communities).
+Before European settlement, there were 2 Maori Pa on the island for temporary use during the conflict between the various iwi (communities).